evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

-a good suggestion on how to encode a [RFC8288][1] link and a set of links so the next time the groups behind OAuth2, Web Things API or specialized single-purpose formats like [json-home][5] or [Linkset][6] only have to do something unique if they really have a unique need.
+a good suggestion on how to encode a [RFC8288][1] link and a set of links so the next time the groups behind OAuth2, Web Things API or specialized single-purpose formats like [json-home][5] or [Linkset][6] only have to do something unique if they have an actual unique need.

 How should it look like?